 I buy my sausage from a small. local farmer and the flavor is downright amazing.
 It is not particularly cheap so I try to find ways to include it in sausage recipes where it is merely a small part of the total recipe.
 Cutting back on meat consumption is easier if you substitute some of the meat with beans instead.
 This works well in assorted Mexican dishes like this black bean and rice recipe as well as tacos, burritos, etc. I usually use organic black beans in a can because I am rather lazy and hate having to cook the beans ahead of time.
 If you are feeling ambitious and have a bit of free time, cooking dried beans is much cheaper than buying them in cans.

-Because I am a firm believer that everything tastes better with cheese on it, I added some sharp cheddar cheese to these black beans and rice.
+Because I am a firm believer that everything tastes better with cheese on it, I added some sharp cheddar cheese to these black beans and rice (try my black bean quesadillas with cheddar cheese for another great black bean recipe!).
 And now that I have fresh cilantro growing in my garden I added plenty of that to my sausage recipe as well.
 You can adjust the flavors of this dish to suit your own personal tastes.

 Black Beans and Rice with Sausage